tibe314/ShakkiTekoaly/documentation/Instructions_for_creating_an_engine.md

 ## What does the template not handle?

-The template does not provide the rules of chess, those are left for you to write yourself.
+The template does not provide the rules of chess, those are left for you to handle.
 The TestBot class uses a library that provides these, but **these are not intended to be used by a student for the project.**

 ## What does your engine need to do?